Skip to content

 - If props.form: create FormHandler

-→ FormHandler.initForm() replaces _state.form with window.__igo_form (shared singleton)
+→ FormHandler.initForm() replaces _state.form with the shared singleton (module-level _sharedForm)

 - First render()